Concours D'Elegance, Pride of Ownership and Standard Triumph Survivors

 Following the success and popularity of the outside award presentations at Lincoln in 2016, the awards presentation will take place in the grassed Arena from 2pm on Sunday.
 A wet weather programme will be in place.

 Class winners from the preceding year(s) and the very best Concours D'Elegance cars the TR Register has to offer.
 Cars will be judged on cleanliness and condition only, with no penalties for non-standard components, fittings, finishes, modifications or modern equipment.
 All switches and lights will be tested for working order.
 Engines will not be started.

 Cars will be judged on cleanliness and condition of all components, finishes, fittings and accessories to factory finished condition (original or replicated).
 All switches and lights will be tested for working order.
 Engines will not be started.
 Points will be deducted for non-standard fitting, finishes, components and accessories.

 Cars will be judged on cleanliness and condition only, with no penalties for non-standard components, fittings, finishes, modifications or modern equipment.
 All switches and lights will be tested for working order.
 Engines will not be started.

 Is open to good clean TRs that are used regularly and are not concours standard.
 Cars that are considered to be in 'Concours' condition, by the event organiser, may be reclassified into a Concours class.
 Marks will be awarded for presentation, cleanliness, points of interest, and proven mileage.
 Judging will be topside only (including interiors) - bonnets and boots remain closed.

-Standard Triumph Survivor Display: A Display of Original Unrestored Standard Triumphs and Derivatives
+Protek Engineering Triumph Survivor Display: A Display of Original Unrestored Triumphs and Derivatives

-So, if you own a Triumph or a derivative 'Survivor' and would like to be part of the Standard Triumph display the IWE in Lincoln then please contact Andrew Smith for a Car Information Sheet: email TriumphSurvivor@gmail.com.
+So, if you own a Triumph or a derivative 'Survivor' and would like to be part of the Triumph Survivor display then please enter online or download the Car Information Sheet and email it to Andrew Smith at: TriumphSurvivor@gmail.com.

 Guidance and Entry